Air Force One: VC-25B

 During his first presidency, Donald Trump renegotiated aspects of the contract with Boeing, and threatened to cancel the program if the overall cost exceeded $4 billion.
-In an effort to cut costs, the Air Force contracted to purchase two completed but undelivered Transaero 747-8 intercontinental aircraft from Boeing in 2017.
+In an effort to cut costs, the Air Force contracted to purchase two completed but undelivered Transaero 747-8 Intercontinental aircraft from Boeing in 2017.

-The following year, Boeing struck a deal with Trump to adorn the new planes with a "patriotic color scheme" featuring a deep red stripe down the middle of the aircraft and a dark blue underbelly.
-Plagued by multiple delays, and the rising cost of the aircraft, this color scheme was scrapped, and a modernized version of the classic Air Force One design was made public in March 2023.
+The following year, Boeing struck a deal with Trump to adorn the new VC-25Bs with a "patriotic color scheme" livery featuring a deep red stripe down the middle of the aircraft and a dark blue underbelly.
+After the 2020 election, Biden scrapped Trump's color scheme favoring the former robin's egg-blue Air Force One design made public in March 2023.
+However in 2026, the reelected Trump administration restored the patriotic livery for the two future VC-25Bs, as well as the interim Qatari aircraft and Air Force Two.
 The first VC-25B is scheduled to be delivered in 2027, while the second will come the following year.

 Supersonic aircraft

-In September 2020, the US Air Force announced several Presidential and Executive Airlift Directorate contracts signed with aircraft manufacturers to begin development of a supersonic aircraft that could function as Air Force One.
+In September 2020, the US Air Force announced several presidential and executive airlift directorate contracts signed with aircraft manufacturers to begin development of a supersonic aircraft that could function as Air Force One.
 Contracts have been signed with Exosonic, Hermeus, and Boom.

 Boeing 747-8 from the royal family of Qatar

 On 21 May 2025, the Trump administration accepted a Boeing 747-8 as a gift from the royal family of Qatar.
-The administration plans to use it as the new Air Force One.
-With an estimated value of US$400 million, this will be the most valuable gift extended to the US from a foreign government.
-For this aircraft to be used as Air Force One, it will have to undergo extensive inspection and modifications to afford the protection to the president that current Air Force One aircraft provide.
-These modifications will not be completed until after 2028.
-On 28 May 2025, the Washington Post reported that no deal had been agreed because Qatar required a memorandum of understanding confirming that any transfer request had been initiated by the US in order to ensure that Qatar had no legal liability.
+The administration planned to use it as the new Air Force One.
+With an estimated value of US$400 million, this was the most valuable gift extended to the US from a foreign government.
+For this aircraft to be used as Air Force One, it required extensive inspection and modifications to afford the protection to the president that current Air Force One aircraft required.
+These modifications were reported to be completed after 2028.
+On 28 May 2025, the Washington Post reported that no deal had been agreed because Qatar required a memorandum of understanding confirming that any transfer request had been initiated by the US to ensure that Qatar had no legal liability.
 On 7 July 2025, Pete Hegseth signed the memorandum of understanding.

+Boeing VC-25B Bridge officially unveiled at Joint Base Andrews.

+On 1 May 2026, the Air Force announced that N7478D, now the VC-25B Bridge aircraft, had completed modifications by L3Harris and finished flight testing.
+The aircraft was painted in Trump's preferred red, white, blue with gold stripe livery and waved American flag tailfin was delivered to the Presidential Airlift Group in summer 2026.
+On 19 June 2026, the new aircraft was officially unveiled at Joint Base Andrews.
+Trump took the first flight on the plane as Air Force One on a 1 July trip to North Dakota for the dedication of the Theodore Roosevelt Presidential Library.